KatherineMichel/portfolio/doc/favorite-conference-photos.md

 After the conference, I flew to San Francisco.
 I visited my friend Betty Junod at Docker Headquarters.
 Fun!

 ![](favorite-conference-photos/djangocon-us-2018-meeting-jack-at-a-tweet-up.jpg)
 Before I went to Docker, Jack Dorsey tweeted that there would be a tweet up in San Francisco later in the day.
 When I left Docker, I went to the tweet up at Tacolicious.
 I met Jack, Twitter co-founder Biz Stone, and a bunch of other Twitter, Inc principals, including then CFO Ned Segal, Head of Product Kayvon Beykpour, early investor Bijan Sabet, and Recode journalist Kurt Wagner.
 Amazing night!
-Jack was shockingly nice.
-When I walked up to the gaggle around him, he asked me my name.
+When I walked up to the gaggle around Jack, he shockingly nice.
 Later, I took a pic with him.

 ## PyGotham 2018